Stable distributions and domains of attraction for unitarily invariant Hermitian random matrix ensembles: The Generalised Central Limit Theorem

+The equivalence of statements (2) and (3) becomes straightforward with the help of Portemanteau's theorem (see, e.g., equivalence between (i) and (vi) in~\cite[Theorem 13.16]{Klenke}).
+Indeed by Portemanteau's theorem, statement (2) is saying that for all $k>0$, the measure $\mu^{(k)}_R$ converges weakly to $k^{-\alpha}h$ when $R$ goes to $\infty$ where the measures $\mu^{(k)}_R$ is defined for any Borel set $\Sigma\subset \mathbb S^{d-1}$ as

+which can be restated exactly as statement (3), by using integration over continuous functions $\varphi$ (the boundedness of $\varphi$ is guarantedd by the compactness of its domain $\mathbb S^{d-1}$). \end{proof}

 Let us underline that also the domains of attraction of the stable ensembles $S(\alpha,\gamma h,y_0)$ , especially with a fixed scaling $\gamma>0$ and a fixed shift $y_0\in\R^d$ are covered by Theorem~\ref{multi_stable_law}.
 These two additional parameters are absorbed in the sequences $\{B_m\}_{m\in\mathbb{N}}\in\R_+$ and $\{A_m\}_{m\in\mathbb{N}}\in\R^d$, respectively.
 The challenge is to derive these sequences from a given probability measure $F(\dv x)$.
 For instance, it holds $\mathbb{E}[x]=A_mB_m/m$ when $\alpha\in(1,2)$.
-Once $A_m$ is computed in this way one can get $B_m$ However, for a stability exponent $\alpha\leq1$ the first moment does not exist so that one needs to find other means.
+Once $A_m$ is computed in this way one can get $B_m$.
+However, for a stability exponent $\alpha\leq1$ the first moment does not exist so that one needs to find other means.

 Theorem~\ref{DoA} is essentially a rephrasing of the theorem above into a form for invariant random matrix ensembles on $\Herm(N)$, in the case $\alpha<2$.
 The additional content lies in the implication of the domains of attraction for the eigenvalues and the diagonal entries of the random matrix.
+The scaling parameter $\gamma>0$ and the shift $y_0\in\mathbb{R}$ originate in a non-optimal choice of $B_m$ and $A_m$, respectively.
+Then, the limiting random matrix $Y$ in~\eqref{def.CLT} is drawn from $S(\alpha, \gamma H,y_0I_N)$, or equivalently the random vector is $\gamma^{1/\alpha}Y+y_0I_N$ with $Y$ drawn from $S(\alpha, H,0)$ when $\alpha\neq1$.
+The latter shows that the domain of attraction is for $S(\alpha, H,0)$ and $S(\alpha, \gamma H,y_0I_N)$ the same as they only differ by a scaling and a shift.
+The case $\alpha=1$ is more subtle and will be discussed at the end of this section.